EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.code.md

 ### tools.code.openb

 Open matlab editor and save a backup copy of previous file Package: Util.code Description: open a matlab function in matlab editor (like the open command).
-Before the file is opened it is backuped in
+Before the file is opened it is backuped in a backup (default is 'old') directory in the file directory